 Do your sunscreens live up to their claims?

 Many sunscreens on the market do not live up to their claims.
 Consumer Reports tested 104 products from four years, discovering that only 52 percent of sunscreens meet their claims.
+If you’re looking for advice on the best sunscreen to use then take a look at this useful guide from LuxeLuminous.

 The best vacation is a safe one and the best sunscreen is the one you’ll use, so keep the above key points in mind to protect your skin in the sun.
 If you get severe sunburn, it’s best to seek medical advice to prevent it from developing into skin cancer.